|

 hand of the yard sign.
 This won't detract from your message and will meet legal requirements.

 5. Use a street map to locate your yard signs.
 Avoid having too many in one area and too few in others.
-Your record also reminds you where to pick up the yard signs after the election.
+Your record also reminds you where to pick up the

 6. Target corner locations as your first priority.

 7. Identify and lock up sign commitments early.
-Each yard sign on a lawn is a lock for a couple of votes from that household and provides a boost from spin-off to neighbors.
+Each yard sign on a lawn is a lock for a couple of votes from that household and

 8. Whatever number of yard signs you choose, stage their